fuinki/vsepp_for_japanese/README.md

-# Improving Visual-Semantic Embeddings with Hard Negatives
+# 日本語版 Improving Visual-Semantic Embeddings with Hard Negatives

 Code for the image-caption retrieval methods from **[VSE++: Improving Visual-Semantic Embeddings with Hard Negatives](https://arxiv.org/abs/1707.05612)**